 What is the VA home loan program?

 The VA home loan program helps our veterans buy homes.
-Some main benefits include no downpayment, low-interest rates, no need for Private Mortgage Insurance, and it’s a lifetime benefit that can be used multiple times.
+Some main benefits include no downpayment, low-interest rates, no need for Private Mortgage Insurance, and it’s lifetime benefit that can be used multiple times.

 What happens if you have Medicare and VA benefits?